Genmitsu 3018-Pro 5.5W Laser Module User Guide

 With the laser on at low power, you can turn the focusing knob on the laser head as shown below to decrease or increase the focal length:

-Adjust the focusing knob to create the smallest possible dot at the center of the laser beams contact point.
-The left image is not focused, the right one is focused:
+Adjust the focusing knob to create the smallest possible dot at the center of the laser beam's contact point.
+The right image is not focused, the left one is focused:

 With your laser focused, pressed the Laser Fire button again to turn it off.